JimKnowler/verilog-spi/README.md

 - refactor makefile - generic rules for Verilation of Verilog modules
 - refactor makefile - compile to object files in build directory separately so final build step is just linker
 - convert from makefile to CMake or Bazel (python?)
+- support testing all 4 SPI modes by using verilator arg at verilation time, such as '-GSPI_MODE=3'
+   - generate 4 versions of SPIMaster and SPISlave
+   - run unit tests on each version
+- support testing different clock speeds on SPIMaster by using verilator arg at verilation time, such as '-GCLKS_PER_HALF_BIT=3'
+   - generate multiple versions of SPIMaster
+   - run unit tests on each version